Christin Steuer

-Christin Steuer (born 6 March 1983 in West Berlin, West Germany) is a diver from Germany who won the bronze medal at the 2007 and 2011 World Aquatics Championships competing in the women's 10 meter synchronized platform.
+Christin Steuer (born 6 March 1983) is a diver from Germany who won the bronze medal at the 2007 and 2011 World Aquatics Championships competing in the women's 10 meter synchronized platform.
 She has also won a European bronze medal in this discipline.
 She has also competed at three Olympics in the women's 10 m individual event (2004, 2008 and 2012) and in the women's 10 m synchronized event (2012).

 In 2012, she posed nude for a special number of the German edition of the Playboy magazine, along with other German female Olympic athletes.